 Whenever you work with flammable substances, there is the potential for something to go wrong.
 You need to think about possible problems and make sure everyone knows what to do in an emergency.
 Instructing staff in emergency procedures is an important part of their job training, and should be ongoing.
 Examples of things to think about are:

-- make sure workers know enough to prevent the mixing of incompatible chemicals;
+- make sure workers know how to prevent the mixing of incompatible chemicals

-- if special first-aid facilities or equipment are required, then staff need to be trained in their use.
+- if special fire fighting equipment is required staff need to be trained in its use

-The guidance leaflet safe working with flammable substances will give you some basic guidance on the safe storage and use of flammable substances.
+The guidance leaflet safe use and handling of flammable substances offers guidance on the safe storage and use of flammable substances.
 Health and safety inspectors who might visit your premises will be looking to see how you have applied this guidance to help prevent fires.
 You may also have a visit from the Fire Safety Officer of your local Fire and Rescue Service who will want to ensure that that you comply with the The Regulatory Reform (Fire Safety) Order 2005.
 This includes checking if a fire risk assessment has been completed which should have considered the safe working with flammable substances.

 Categories:Fire Safety Guides